Code block

 Titles

-You can add a title to your code snippet by adding a title after the language identifier.
+Add a title to your code snippet by adding a title after the language identifier.
+Alternatively, use a title prop (title="Snippet with title") or filename prop (filename="Snippet with title") to achieve the same result.

 Line highlighting